skyred/monomer/docs/guide.md

  > Note: In native ShadowDOM ::content works.
 However, Polymer's ShadyDOM (polyfill implementation) requires that "you must have a selector to the left of the ::content pseudo-element".

-  A workaround is to multiple selectors:
+ > For compatibility, a workaround is to multiple selectors:
    ```css
      :host::content #header,
      ::content #header {